Ioseb Stalin State Museum

 The museum, originally founded in 1937, is a must-see for history buffs or anyone interested in Soviet history.
 The museum is telling a story of a young boy from the provincial city, who became the leader of the Soviet Union through a collection of unique photos, gifts, furniture, personal items, and even his face mask.
-His humble beginnings are illustrated by the basement hut where Stalin started out his life, it was rented by his father who used to be a shoemaker.
+His humble beginnings are illustrated by the basement hut where Joseph (Ioseb) Jughashvili started out his life, it was rented by his father who used to be a shoemaker.
 There is also Stalin's own personal train carriage, complete with well-equipped sleeping quarters and a writing desk.
-Keep in mind that despite the history of the brutality of Stalinism, local population of Gori have mixed feelings about Stalin and in many circles, he is still respected as a renowned leader.
+Keep in mind that despite the history of the brutality of Stalinism, local population of Gori have mixed feelings on Stalin and in many circles, he is still respected as a renowned leader.

 City area/address: Very Center, 32 Stalin Avenue, Gori, Georgia